MaterializeInc/materialize/doc/developer/arrangements.md

 For example, if a collection has a primary key, Materialize will default to this key for an arrangement.
 Each of `key` and `val` can be `()`, corresponding to "no key" and "the key is the value", respectively.

+Materialize only stores each column once in an arrangement.
+If a relation is indexed by a subset of its columns, the key columns will be de-duplicated from the value, such that the value only contains non-key columns.
+This avoids a memory overhead otherwise incurred by storing the same data multiple times.

 To investigate the existing arrangements, query the `mz_arrangement_sizes` logging source.
 There are several diagnostic views in `mz_catalog` that connect this information to operator names, and group it by dataflow.